Quick Answer: Yes — $50K Gets You a Solid Mid-Range Kitchen in Chicago

 Countertops

-Quartz starts around $75/sq ft installed.
-Granite begins around $65/sq ft.
+Quartz starts ~$80/sq ft installed.
+Granite begins ~$70/sq ft.
+Both excellent for Chicago kitchens.

 Appliances

-Mid-range package (nothing professional-grade) with energy efficiency for Chicago utility rates.
+Mid-range package optimized for Chicago utility rates.
+One statement piece + budget elsewhere.

 Labor